 5) Encourage Your Happy Customers to Leave You Reviews

-Encourage happy customers to leave you reviews on your Google My Business listing, and do everything in your power to find your unhappy customers and make it right with them before they jump on their smartphones to leave you negative reviews that cause you to lose business.
+Encourage happy customers to leave you reviews on your Google My Business listing.
+Do everything in your power to find your unhappy customers and make it right with them before they jump on their smartphones to leave you negative reviews that cause you to lose business.

-This is not so much a Local Link Building tip, however, citations and reviews are the two top factors in local rankings, so needed to be mentioned.
+This is not so much a Local Link Building tip.
+However, citations and reviews are the two top factors in local rankings, so they need to be mentioned.

 Armed with these six Link Building and 5 Local Link Building Tips, you can now start your research that is specific to your business situation.

 Put these 11 tips into a list and prioritize based on your time available and knowledge of your niche.
-Then schedule these Link Building strategies into as a series of tasks that you will work through every week.
+Then, schedule these Link Building strategies into a series of tasks that you will work through every week.

-These tips will only be impactful to your business, if you put in the time and effort to follow through.
-If you do, then your competitors are going to look to your site in curiosity and annoyance in nine to twelve months as you will rise into top rankings.
+These tips will only be impactful to your business if you put in the time and effort to follow through.
+If you do, then your competitors are going to look to your site in curiosity and annoyance in nine to twelve months as you will rise into the top rankings.

 Here’s a final bonus tip on Internal Linking.
 Internal links are good for user experience to give visitors to your site a chance to follow your highlighted links to a page within your site that expands on a point you are backing up or a topic that is explained in more detail.